-FastPropModelgenerates simple and easily interpretable features for relational data and time series.
-It is based on a simple, brute-force approach known as Deep Feature Synthesis.
+FastPropTimeSeriesgenerates simple and easily interpretable features for relational data and time series.
+It is based on a propositionalization approach and has been optimized for speed and memory efficiency.

 horizon (float, optional):